(last updated 30 May 2020)

 - let us know the information that is incorrect and what it should be replaced with.

-If we are required to update your Personal Data, we will inform recipients to whom that Personal Data have been disclosed (if any), unless this proves impossible or has a disproportionate effort.
+If we are required to update Your Data, we will inform recipients to whom that Personal Data have been disclosed (if any), unless this proves impossible or has a disproportionate effort.

 Right to ask us to stop contacting you with direct marketing

-You can ask us to stop contacting you for direct marketing purposes by opting out (where the communication has been sent pursuant to our legitimate interests) or by withdrawing your consent.
-To do this, you can:
+You can ask us to stop contacting you for direct marketing purposes.
+If you would like to do this, please:

-- click on the unsubscribe button at the bottom of the electronic communication.
+- click on the ‘unsubscribe’ button at the bottom of the electronic communication; and

 Rights in relation to automated decision taking (if applicable)